blynkkk/blynkkk.github.io/Widgets.md

 Eventor comes handy when you need to change conditions on the fly without re-uploading new sketch on the hardware.
 You can create as many **events** as you need.

 In order to remove created **event** please use swipe.
-You can also swipe out last element in the Event itsef.
+You can also swipe out last element in the Event itself.

 <img src="images/eventor/eventor_edit.png" style="width: 200px; height:360px"/>